It’s our wedding anniversary today.

 - You surrender your heart and your life to Him.

-- You ask Him to fill you up – to dress you – for the day ahead.
+- And, you ask Him to fill you up – to dress you – for the day ahead.

 Because I spend time with the Savior each day, I am “dressed” in Him for the day.